bitspook/saunf/readme.md

 single [org](https://orgmode.org/) file:

 -   I write a lot of introductory documentation.
-Saunf should allow me to pick parts from this document and build a readme file
+Saunf should allow me to pick parts from this document and build a readme file that don't bore people to death
 -   I keep a list of todo items within the *saunf-doc*.
 Saunf should allow me to sync these with Github issues.
 -   I maintain a glossary for every project to establish a ubiquitous